 I received some new real hair paintbrushes for my birthday back in April from Marilee.
 I always tell my students to buy the best brushes you can afford.
 Real hair will perform best but if you can't afford real then a mix of synthetic and real hair is acceptable.

 Marilee found these new brushes at AMAZON-CLICK HERE.
-They are made by MEEDEN and are well worth buying for the price.
+They are made by MEEDEN.
 Here's the info:

-• Sable Hair Oval Paint Brushes really holds a lot of paint
+• Squirrel Hair Oval Paint Brushes really holds a lot of paint

 • Cats Tongue Shape Set for Watercolors